|Updated: 13.10.2017 - Next update: 14.11.2017|

-The year-on-year change in consumer prices calculated by Statistics Finland was -0.2 per cent in July.
-In June, inflation stood at -0.1 per cent.
-The slight decline in inflation was influenced, for example, by decreases in the consumer prices of liquid fuels, housing loan interest rates, and milk products and cheeses from one year ago.
+The year-on-year change in consumer prices calculated by Statistics Finland was 0.8 per cent in September.
+In August inflation was 0.7 per cent.
+The slight rise in inflation was caused by higher prices of liquid fuels.

 Each mid-month, Statistics Finland's interviewers collect altogether around 50,000 prices on nearly 470 commodities from approximately 2,700 outlets for the Consumer Price Index.
 In addition, some 1,000 items of price data are gathered by centralised collection.Statistical release